classgraph/classgraph/classgraph-base/README.md

 # classgraph-base

-The code shared by the other four ClassGraph libraries: path and URL handling, logging, reflection, classfile and manifest parsing, concurrency, memory management, and accept/reject matching.
+The code shared by the other four ClassGraph libraries: path and URL handling, the verbose log, accept/reject matching, reflection, interruption checking, and a few string and collection helpers.

 **There is almost nothing here to call.** This library is a dependency of [`classgraph-vfs`](../classgraph-vfs), [`classgraph-classpath`](../classgraph-classpath),